WafiSolutions/AbpApps/README.md

 dotnet add YourApp.HttpApi.csproj package Wafi.Abp.OpenAISemanticKernel
 ```

-2. Add the module dependency:
+2. Add the module dependency and configure Semantic Kernel options:
+   This connects your ABP module with the Semantic Kernel framework and sets up OpenAI credentials.

 ```csharp
 [DependsOn(